Project-Cepi/project-cepi.github.io/docs/tools/items.md

 Remove traits by using `/item remove <trait...>`

-If an item has an outdated format use `/item update` to reupdate the format.
+If an item has an outdated format, use `/item update` to reupdate the format.

 The item system also contains a [data](data) and [registry](registry) subcommand as well.